Zack-Robertshaw/grateful-dead-browser/README.md

    http://localhost:3000
    ```

-3. Use the application:
+3. How to use:
-   - Set your root directory containing Grateful Dead recordings
+   - Use the "Show Browser" tab to explore shows by year and view text files with show details
-   - Specify the path to all_dates.csv reference file
+   - Click the ticket to listen to entire shows in VLC with proper track ordering
-   - Run the analysis to extract and match show information
+   - Optionally use the "Folder Analysis" tab to analyze your collection and get coverage statistics
-   - Browse shows by year and explore text files with show details
+   - Analysis results automatically save to your Downloads folder

-   - Click the ticket icon to play concerts with VLC
+## About the Data

-     - Click a different show's ticket to automatically switch playback
+The application includes a complete database of 2,087 verified Grateful Dead shows spanning from 1965 to 1995.
+The show database was created from the comprehensive **"Every Time Played" Excel spreadsheet**, which catalogs every known Grateful Dead performance.
+This authoritative reference is available for download at [gratefuldeadbook.com](https://www.gratefuldeadbook.com/product-page/every-time-played-excel-spreadsheet).

-     - VLC will close automatically when the show finishes
+This built-in database eliminates the need for external files and ensures consistent, reliable show information.

 ## Development